 - Casa Mila – Casa Mila or La Pedrera (‘The Quarry’) was the last project of Gaudi before taking on the Sagrada Familia.
 Although built as a residence the famous mansion is now a UNESCO World Heritage Site.
 Visit the mansion for its art displays or head straight to the rooftop for some stunning views of the city.
 Get Casa Mila Skip the line tickets here

 Watch a football match at Camp Nou

-Football lovers and non football lovers know that Barcelona and soccer is used synonymously.
+Football lovers and non-football lovers know that Barcelona and soccer are used synonymously.
 Home to FC Barcelona, if you are visiting Barcelona in September head to Camp Nou for a game of soccer.
 Camp Nou match schedules are here

 Stay outdoors – see you at the beach

-September is a still warm for beach time activities.
+September is still warm for beach time activities.
 The sun is bearable, as I say – not too hot nor cold.
-Use the time to build sand castles and soak in the sun, before the city starts getting cooler by day.
+Use the time to build sandcastles and soak in the sun, before the city starts getting cooler by day.

 We hope you found this post helpful in preparing your trip to Barcelona in September.
 We had an amazing time in Barcelona Spain and we wouldn’t change our plans.
 These festive and free things to do in Barcelona in September is perfect to enjoy local culture and keep vacation costs low.